keyeMyria/mrm-mobile/README.md

 * You may also be prompted to change to the appropriate SDK folder for your local machine
 * Once the project has compiled -> run the project!

-## Java Version
+## Java 8 SE
-- [Java 8 SE(Java 1.8)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-This is the current stable version.
+Java 8 SE(Java 1.8) is the current stable version used in the app.
+Download and install from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 ## Running the application on an emulator or actual device